answebdev/twilight-zone-api-home/README.md

 export default handleHashUrl;
 ```

-Finally, to use this, I imported `handleHashUrl` in `Home.js` and called the function inside a `useEffect` so that it would be called on every render of the component.
-And this is what worked.
+Finally, `handleHashUrl` was imported and used in `Home.js`, and this is what worked.
 And so now, when either of these buttons are clicked to navigate to another section of the page, the hash and anchor link `id` will no longer show in the URL (though you might see it briefly flash in the URL, because of the 5 milliseconds it was given before being removed).

 ![Screenshot 06](screenshots/remove-hash.gif "Hash and Anchor Link ID Removed from URL")